MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_2/READ.md

-# Protocol for Generating Figure 2
+# Protocol for Generating Figure 2 and S1

 <p>This repository contains the workflow used to generate <strong>Figure 2</strong> and <strong>Figure S1</strong> for the publication. </p>